lunaSnowflake/The-Spark-Foundation-Tasks/README.md

 ● Create the Decision Tree classifier and visualize it graphically. \
 ● The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

-Watch the Analysis Video on Youtube: https://youtu.be/z4QT3E2xwdw
+Watch the Full Analysis Video on Youtube: https://youtu.be/z4QT3E2xwdw